 About 1 km (0.6 miles) from the viewing platform is the start of the Ohau Point Stream Walkway.
 It’s a short and easy 300 meter (each way) track that leads to the waterfall.
 Here at Ohau Point Waterfall, is the only place in the world where you can watch little fur seal pups play in a waterfall.
 This happens every winter and you’ll likely see many baby fur seals swimming up the stream and into the waterfall to play.
 They are adorable and love to play-fight with each other.
 However, make sure to keep your distance, as they can be very inquisitive.

 The Kaikoura earthquake in 2006 did cause minor damage to the pool beneath the waterfall, which you will witness when you visit.
-The walking track was closed for a while as they worked to make it safe after the earthquake, but it is now fully back open to the public.
+The walking track was closed for a while as they worked to make it safe after the earthquake.
+Unfortunately, it still remains closed, but you can still enter at your own risk.
+For that reason, this trail is not suited to children or those with mobility issues, as there is an area you need to scramble to get to the viewpoint.

 9. Lavendyl – Kaikoura Lavender Farm